ckdextergames/Icarus_mods/README.md

 B. Cozy Cabin Prefab kit: Everything needed for a small but functional 2X3 stone hunting cabin (including a front porch for watching the sunset and growing a few essential crops).

 *__CAUTION__*: This mod may conflict with other mods!
 Recommended to use alone, or with mods known not to change these json files: "D_ItemStatic", "D_ItemTemplate", "D_WorkshopItems", "D_Consumable", and "D_Itemable".
 Or, use Mod Manager to choose your desired changes.
 [Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!

 ---

+11. __The Bifrost Titanium Crossbow__

+The Bifrost is a weapon of unparalled power and speed.
+While it requires more resources to craft, it hits harder and has a much higher ammo capacity.
+"Not as clumsy or random as a blaster, an elegant weapon for a more civilized age."

+*__CAUTION__*: This mod may conflict with other mods!
+Recommended to use alone, or with mods known not to change these json files: "D_ProcessorRecipes", "D_ItemStatic", "D_FirearmData", and "D_Itemable".
+Or, use Mod Manager to choose your desired changes.
+[Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!

+---